 - Prong collars and spike collars.
 These are more common in the USA that the UK but still used by some.
 They look like chock chains but have prongs or spikes that cut into the dog’s neck.
 These are nothing short of barbaric!

 - Harnesses with a back clip.
 These on the surface seem like the perfect humane solution to a pulling dog.
 The dog will no longer choke but will often pull more due to the reflex (opposition reflex) to pull against things.

-- Harnesses with a chest clip (e.g. Easy Walk harnesses).
+- Harnesses with a chest clip (e.g. Perfect Fit Harness harnesses).
 These are humane yet discourage your dog from pulling since they take him slightly off balance.
 The disadvantage of any harness is you don’t have control of the dogs head so these will not be suitable if your dog has problems with other dogs.

 - Head collars.
 These are also humane yet discourage your dog from pulling since they turn his head towards you.
 These are more suitable when you need to control your dogs head.
 These can be fiddly to put on and some designs can ride up the dog's face into his eyes.
 I have found the Gencon to be not only easy to put on but also much less likely to ride up into the dog's eyes.
 They can also clip back onto his regular collar for added security.
 Head collars can take time to get used to for some dogs.

 There is no one piece of equipment that is suitable for every dog.
 The best solution often is to just use a regular collar and lead and to train your dog to walk nicely.

 Rainbow Dogs are based in Brighton, Sussex.
 Contact us for specific advice on training your dog to walk nicely on lead.